 - It is extremely important to:

 - Seek out a COVID-19 test if you have any symptoms.
-Please contact (989) 729-6422 to schedule a COVID-19 test at our drive-thru location in Owosso (a detailed listing of signs and symptoms can be found below).
-Most appointments are scheduled on the same day you call.
-Our drive-thru is now open 7 days a week to serve you.
+Please contact 989-729-6422 to make an appointment at one of our outpatient laboratory locations (a detailed listing of signs and symptoms can be found below).

 - Continue to wear a mask, wash your hands, and social distance.